Scroll To See More Images

 I’m definitely going to use this tip on the reg—monochromatic outfits are so in right now and they’re virtually impossible to screw up.

 DO: Choose the Most Micro of Prints

 Especially if you’re petite, teeny-tiny prints can make a surprisingly big statement.
 Whereas big prints tend to minimize, micro prints maximize (ahem, elongate).

-According to Audree Kate, it’s crucial to pay attention to where your shoes hit your leg.
-“Anything that hits midcalf cuts your leg off,” she says.
+According to Audree Kate, it’s crucial to pay attention to where your boots hit your leg.
+“Anything that hits mid-calf cuts your leg off,” she says.
 So it’s better to opt for shoes that land at your ankles.
 Over-the-knee boots are also a win—they never fail to make you look tall AF.

 DO: Try Pointed-Toe Shoes

 This tip is super-practical, because it doesn’t only apply to heels.
-Pointed-toe flats are a huge trend for 2018/2019, especially in the form of slides.
+Pointed-toe flats are a huge trend right now especially in the form of slides.

 DO: Tuck in Your Shirt